Accessing Abortion in NC

 A.

-• Prior to obtaining an abortion, a patient must go to an in-person appointment and receive an ultrasound and state-directed counseling that includes information designed to discourage the patient from having an abortion.
-The appointment for the abortion will be at least 72 after the counseling appointment.
-For medication abortions, the doctor must also schedule a follow-up appointment with the patient 7-14 days later.
-It is not legally required that the patient go to this follow-up appointment.
-This means that patients must attend at least two in-person appointments in order to receive their abortion.
+• Prior to receiving an abortion, you must go to an in-person appointment and receive an ultrasound and state-directed counseling that includes information designed to discourage you from having an abortion.
+You then have to wait 72 hours after the counseling appointment to receive the abortion.

 • Abortions after 12 weeks are only allowed in cases of rape, incest, after the diagnosis of a “life-limiting” fetal anomaly, or when there is a “medical emergency.”
 Abortions in the case of rape or incest can be performed up to 20 weeks.
 Abortions in the case of fetal anomaly can be performed up to 24 weeks.